The Two RV Gypsies: Full-Time RVers

 Pennsylvania welcome sign

-This was the 21st time that the two RV Gypsies have taken a Segway tour, this time at Segway Tours of Gettysburg.
+This was the 21st time that the two RV Gypsies have taken a Segway tour; this time at Segway Tours of Gettysburg.
 They were originally scheduled for June 21st, but after they drove one hour to get there, the weather report said some severe thunderstorms were expected.
 So the two RV Gypsies watched the mandatory training video and rode through the indoor obstacle training course.
-Then they returned the next morning and had beautiful weather.
+Then they returned the next morning for the actual tour and had beautiful weather.

 The two RV Gypsies chose the non-history Segway ride because they have been to the battlefield before, and just wanted to enjoy the Segway experience this time.
 (There is a link to that web page at the bottom of this page.)
 However, they have heard wonderful comments about the audio historical Segway tours as well.

 Their guide, Jessie, was very entertaining with non-historical comments along the way, and she often had the two RV Gypsies laughing.
-This was a wonderful way to enjoy the battlefield.
+(They were the only people on this tour) This was a wonderful way to enjoy the battlefield.
 Cruising along on a Segway, feeling the light breeze, and enjoying the scenery.
-Who could ask for anything more.
+Who could ask for anything more!

 SAY WHAT !!! - Strangely enough, Karen Duquette felt a weird sensation on the back of her right leg during part of the ride.
 At first she thought a fly or something was on her leg, but nothing was there.
 She did not mention it to the guide because it was so strange.
 But she did ask Lee Duquette to check and he did not see anything on Karen.
-This happened more than once on this Segway tour.
+This happened several times on this Segway tour.
+They were in a battlefield - soooooooooooo anything could have been the cause of this strange event.

 snacks